March 1 – 4, 2020

 Fee Registration and Confirmation Information

 Refer to the registration form for the fee schedule.
 Your registration will not be processed until payment is received.
 Your registration will be confirmed.
-If you have not received written confirmation before your scheduled date of departure for the program, immediately contact Deborah Stewart or the Neonatology Section at (832) 826-1330.
+If you have not received written confirmation before your scheduled date of departure for the program, immediately contact Deborah McClellan or the Neonatology Section at (832) 826-1330.
 If you plan to register on-site, contact the Neonatology Section at least 24 hours in advance to confirm program status and space availability.
 The Neonatology Section reserves the right to limit the number of participants in the program and will not be responsible for any expenses incurred by an individual whose registration is not confirmed and for whom space is not available.
 Payment must be made in U.S. funds, payable to Baylor College of Medicine.
 Continental breakfast, breaks, and a course syllabus are included in the registration fee.
 In consideration for all, we request that no children be brought to the meeting rooms.

 Cancellation and Refund Policy